adamb314/ThreadHandler/README.md

 Installing
 ----------

 Download this repository as a .ZIP file and use "Add .ZIP Library" in the Arduino IDE to install it.
-This library depends on the library TimerOne.
-It can be installed from "Manage Libraries..." by searching for TimerOne.
+This library depends on the libraries TimerOne and LinkedList.
+They can be installed from "Manage Libraries..." by searching for TimerOne and LinkedList.

 Execution demonstration example
 ------------------------------